cvaccarello/sparkle/README.md

 | particle.append_to | jquery element to append the particles to
 | particle.template | an html string template to create particles with (this is what you see on the screen and in the DOM)
 | particle.time_to_live | lifespan of particles (how long they'll exist before being removed)
-| particle.speed | how fast particles will move based on elapsed time in pps (pixels per second)
+| particle.speed_amt | how fast particles will move based on elapsed time in pps (pixels per second)
-| particle.size | number to incrementally increase particle element by, based on elapsed time in pps (pixels per second)
+| particle.size_amt | number to incrementally increase particle element by, based on elapsed time in pps (pixels per second)
+| particle.size | Canvas particle size only for now

 Example:
 ```